pstlab/roxanne_rosjava/README.md

 ## Additional resources

-Check the wiki or visit [ROXANNE | ROSJava Website](https://pstlab.github.io/roxanne_rosjava/) for more details information.
+Check the wiki or visit [ROXANNE | ROSJava Website](https://pstlab.github.io/roxanne_rosjava/) for more details.